 How Do You Know if a Company is Engineering-Driven?

 Most every company in the valley claims to be engineering-driven, but few in reality are.
 Great engineering cultures are rarely easy to spot from the outside.
 To find an engineering-driven company you first need to look for a business that differentiates itself based on technology.
 Several attributes distinguish companies that do so:

 - Engineering is the largest department in the company

 - Their products are built to solve hard problems which demand sophisticated software, data, and analytics

 - Their clients are often engineers who love and respect their products

-Engineering-driven companies must have world-class engineering cultures if they hope to attract and retain the talent required to achieve their goals.
+Engineering-driven companies must have deeply experienced engineering cultures if they hope to attract and retain the talent required to achieve their goals.

 Three Characteristics of Engineering-Driven Cultures

 I have observed three common characteristics among the best engineering cultures:

 - Decisions are made using objective criteria.
 Companies adhering to this principle use metrics and models to drive their decisions.
 They are transparent with regards to how decisions are made.
 Those who do the work most often make the decisions.
 They encourage debate prior to making decisions but require that everyone commit to the final choice whether they agree or not.